 - Click on 3 dots on the right of your profile and choose "Cookie import"

 - Use one of the 2 options:

 - Select "File" and drag and drop your cookie file

 - Select "Text" and paste your cookies in text format

 How to check cookies in a browser

 Here's how you can view cookies in each browser:

-- For Chrome or Mimic, paste this link into the browser address bar: Chrome://settings/siteData
+- For Mimic, paste this link into the browser address bar: Chrome://settings/siteData

-- For Firefox or Stealthfox, paste this link into the browser address bar: about:preferences#privacy On the page that will open, select "Cookies" → "Manage data"
+- For Stealthfox, paste this link into the browser address bar: about:preferences#privacy and on the page that will open, select "Cookies" → "Manage data"

 How to import cookies using API